-It's Thanksgiving, and every year I have numerous callers to our radio shows that want to know how we cook the Turkeys we've had at tailgate parties and patio parties for the radio station.
+It's Thanksgiving, and every year I have numerous callers to our radio shows who want to know how we cook the Turkeys we've had at tailgate parties and patio parties for the radio station.
 Each year I repeat the whole procedure over the air many, many times- which is great for those who want to deep fry a Turkey for Thanksgiving, but not so great for those who think we're supposed to be talking football.
 So, this year I decided to put the whole thing on the website for you to print off.
 Forget everything you've ever heard or know about deep frying Turkeys.
 Follow my recipe and I'll GUARANTEE you the best Turkey you have ever eaten!

 First, with much love and many thanks, I have to acknowledge two great friends who taught me how to do this- Eddie Holmes (Home Plate Ed as we know him) and Dave Sherrod (Coca-Cola Dave).
 These two had the first Turkey fryers in Memphis and they were deep frying Turkeys before anybody here had ever heard of it.